fl4p/fugu-mppt-firmware/README.md

 - `PowerCTRL` (thermal derating), limits conversion power to prevent excess temperatures

 The `VoutCTRL` is the fastest controller.
 Keeping the output voltage in-range with varying load is most crucial to prevent damage from transient over-voltage.
-Because this is powered by solar, reacting on short-circuits is not important, so `IinCTRL` (and `IoutCTRL`) can be slow.
+Because a solar panel is very similar to a constant current source, `IinCTRL` and `IoutCTRL` can be slower.

 In each loop iteration we update all controllers and pick the one with the minimum response value.
 If it is positive, we can proceed with the MPPT.
 Otherwise, we halt MPPT and decrease the duty cycle proportionally to the control value.